-AFR serves as a “watchdog” for agriculture producers, mutual insurance company members and life insurance company members.
-We carefully monitor legislation and government regulations which affect each of these interests.
+AFR serves as a “watchdog” for agriculture producers and mutual and life insurance company members.
+We carefully monitor legislation and government regulations that could affect our members and policyholders.

 AFR members are encouraged to be active in the political party of their choice.
 As an organization, AFR is proudly independent.
 This nonpartisan stance is the best way to properly represent our membership and their interests.

 Our Members Create Our Policy

-As a member of AFR/OFU, you have a unique opportunity to influence and shape policy that will direct the organization as it works with Congress, the Oklahoma Legislature and state and federal agencies.
+As a member of AFR, you have and unique opportunity to influence and shape policy that will direct the organization as it works with Congress, the Oklahoma Legislature, and state and federal agencies.

-Once the policy is adopted by either the local or county organization, it is sent by local/county leadership to the AFR/OFU Policy Committee.* This committee may approve, reject or modify a resolution.
-The group will also review the entire policy document to make pertinent updates and corrections, as well as propose new policy not offered through resolutions.
+Once the policy is adopted by either your local or county organization, it is sent by local/county leadership to the AFR Policy Committee.
+This committee may approve, reject or modify a resolution.
+The group will also review the entire policy document to make pertinent updates and corrections, as well as propose new policies not offered through resolutions.

-Policy adopted by the AFR/OFU State Policy Committee is formally presented to delegates during the AFR/OFU State Convention.
+Policy adopted by the AFR State Policy Committee is formally presented to delegates during the AFR State Convention.
 These delegates are elected from local and county meetings.
-If the AFR/OFU State Policy Committee does not adopt the policy presented by a local or county, that policy can be re-submitted by a member of the original submitting organization on the convention floor during policy consideration.
-Each section of policy is reviewed and changes are noted and offered for delegate consideration.
-Delegates adopt, reject or change wording throughout the document.
+If the AFR State Policy Committee does not adopt the policy presented by a local or county, that policy can be re-submitted by a member of the original submitting organization on the convention floor during policy consideration.
+Each section of policy is reviewed, and changes are noted and offered for delegate consideration.
+Delegates may adopt, reject or change wording throughout the document.